 Experiential learning resources for the innovative educator

-Imagine you walk into a classroom.
-You look around and see students spread out around the room.
-Some students are quietly lounging in bean bag chairs, reading or writing.
 In the center of the room you see a small group of students chatting around a large table.
-You find students sitting at desks, working away on computers.
+You find some student sitting at desks, working away on computers.
 One of the students is creating an animation and another student is writing an email.
-You scan the room and see a couple of students watching a live webinar streaming from Facebook.
-This is my classroom.
-This is what my student-directed learning environment looks like for much of the day.
-Students design and lead their own learning experiences, usually in the form of project-based learning.
+You scan the room and see a couple of students watching a live webinar streaming from Facebook together.
+This is my classroom, and student-directed learners are designing and executing experiential learning activities, dominantly project-based student-led learning.
+This is what my student-led learning environment looks like for much of the day.
+Students design and lead their own learning experiences.
 The student in the beanbag chair is reading books to gather information for his project topic.
 The small group of students chatting around the table is brainstorming how best to reach an authentic audience.
 Another student is creating an animation as her final product.
 The student writing emails is connecting with community experts.
 A small group of students is watching the live webinar to learn about their project topic.
 Each student is learning in their own way, at their own pace.
-They may be driven by the same general learning objective that you set for them, but they meet those learning objectives by making a series of personal decisions.
-The question, then, is where the teacher is in all of this.
-If the teacher isn't giving information through direct instruction or a structured activity then what is the teacher doing?
-Student-directed teachers still manage the classroom, provide resources, scaffold, organize learning activities, and provide input.
-What changes is their role.
-Rather than director of learning teachers are facilitators of learning.
-The teacher guides and supports, they challenge, they give feedback.
-They teach students how to learn.
-Keep reading for specifics!
-What does the teacher do in a self-directed learning environment?1.
-Teach students how to direct their own learning: A lot of students have spent the bulk of their education being given information through direct instruction.
-Teachers that want to transition to a more student-directed learning environment are going to have to undo the mindset that student's have developed over the years that they're going to be given the "correct answers."
-Student-directed learning requires critical thinking, problem-solving, and failing at times!
-Students may be uncomfortable with that at first.
-I have many resources in my Experiential Learning Depot store that guide teachers and students through this transition by way of project-based learning, one of which is a PBL bundle and manual.
+They may be guided by the same general objectives or learning standards that you set for them, but they meet those objectives by making a series of personal decisions, and the benefits of student-led learning are compelling.

 2. Get to know your students:

-In order to serve your students effectively in a self-directed learning environment, you'll need to get to know who they are, what they're interested in, their learning styles, their passions and more.
-It is personalized.
-Knowing your students on this level will be critical when you're helping them design projects or work through learning activities.
 The animation example that I used above was an actual project that one of my students did.
 She turned a subject that she found boring, neurotransmission, and made it more exciting and engaging by creating an animation that demonstrated this concept.
-I knew she was a creator and helped her design her project around that passion.
+I knew this student was a creator so helped her design her project around that passion.
 Relationship-building is huge and sometimes you have to be deliberate about getting to know your students.
-Work it into not only your day, but your curriculum.
+Work it not only into your day, but your curriculum.

 3. Guide students through the process of developing learning experiences that are challenging, authentic, and innovative: